Do you need an accountant if you’re self-employed (sole trader)?

 In many cases, yes – at least for a while.

-You might find tools like FreeAgent, Xero or QuickBooks helpful for automating your invoices, recording expenses, and estimating your tax bill as you go.
+You might find tools such as Xero or QuickBooks helpful for automating your invoicing, recording expenses, and estimating your tax bill as you go.

 You can also use simplified expenses for certain costs like mileage or working from home, which keeps things easier, but only up to a point.

-The main risk is assuming that HMRC’s system will catch your mistakes or flag anything you’ve done wrong.
+The main risk is assuming HMRC’s system will catch any mistakes or flag any errors you’ve made.
 It won’t.

 If you miss something important, like VAT registration once your turnover hits the £90,000 threshold, you could face fines and interest.
-The same goes for forgetting to save for your tax bill, or claiming things you weren’t entitled to.
+The same applies if you forget to put money aside for your tax bill or claim expenses you weren’t entitled to.

 What does an accountant cost?